ramirotorres/OptimizingFranchiseExpansion/README.md

             Optimizing Franchise Expansion: Insights from Emerging Markets

 ## Main files in this repository
-The code is written in C++ programming language interface.
-The ```Gurobi``` package is needed for the linear models and run the the C++ programs.
-The IPs formulation provide the optimal solution, meanwhile heuristics can lead to suboptimal decisions because they explore only a tiny percentage of possible solutions.
+The code is written using the C++ programming language.
+The Gurobi package is required to solve the linear models and execute the C++ programs.
+Integer Programming (IP) formulations provide optimal solutions, whereas heuristic methods may lead to suboptimal decisions because they explore only a small fraction of the possible solution space.

 * [`ReadMe.md`](ReadMe.md): This file.